 Kristen oversees philanthropy, marketing, and administration for Rehearsal for Life.
 She has worked in museums, public parks, education, and nonprofit foundations in Boston and NYC.
 Kristen studied Art History at UMass Amherst and received her MBA from Endicott College.
 A daily dose of art continues to be a connective thread in both her professional and personal life.
 Kristen believes the arts are an important tool, and can serve as a lens to interpret current events.

-Jamie is the Senior Program Manager for Urban Improv and has worked for the organization for over 10 years.
+Jamie is the Senior Program Manager for Urban Improv and has worked for the organization for over 15 years.
 Prior to joining Urban Improv, Jamie worked for several radio stations in Boston and Seattle.
+She also worked as a stage manager and house manager for many years.
 Originally from South Dakota, she earned a B.A. in Communication Studies from Seattle University and her M.A. in Media Arts from Emerson College.
 Jamie is gratified to be working for an organization that values artistic expression and social justice.

 ELENA VELASCO (She/Her/Hers)Executive & Artistic Director

 Elena brings over 25 years of experience in theater creation, education, performance, and production.
 She most recently served as Artistic Director and Co-founder of Convergence Theatre, a home and collective for socially-conscious artists to spark dialogue between diverse communities through new theatrical structures, and as a Theatre Professor at Bowie State University.
 She has specific experience working with youth theatre education/production with theaters across Washington D.C. and Arlington, VA.
 Elena is inspired how Urban Improv uses a fusion of performance, social-emotional learning, and social justice to educate and empower Boston-area youth, and by the opportunities for student performance in the Freelance Players program.